Crossings of the Houston & Texas Central, the Missouri - Kansas - Texas, the St. Louis Southwestern, and the International & Great Northern railroads

 determined from architectural commonality with other towers, but unfortunately, no photo of Tower 8 has been found.

-up front cash flow for O&M expenses.
+cash flow for O&M expenses.

 On May 29, 1928, RCT commissioned an interlocker, Tower